guessty/firestudio-workspace/README.md

 # firestudio-workspace
-A Gitpod workspace for Firestudio
+A workspace for creating Firestudio apps in Gitpod